docs/svelte/01-introduction/01-overview.md

 Available functions: `setContext`, `getContext`, `hasContext`, `getAllContexts`

-## Using Context with State
+## Context with State

 ```svelte